tigerbeetle/tigerbeetle/docs/setup/from-source.md

 ## Debugging panics

-If TigerBeetle panics and you can reproduce the panic, you can get a better stacktrace by switching to a debug build.
+If TigerBeetle panics and you can reproduce the panic, you can get a better stack trace by switching to a debug build.

 ```bash
 $ DEBUG=true scripts/install.sh